How to Start Your Career as a Travel Sonographer

 Some facilities require graduation from a CAAHEP-accredited program, and five states require a state license in addition to a registry: New Hampshire, New Mexico, North Dakota, Oregon, and West Virginia.

 "The more certifications and locations you are open to traveling to, the more options you will have for travel contracts," said Franco.
 "For example, a traveler who is AB, OB, and RVT certified is typically more appealing to a facility versus someone who is only certified in one or none of the registries for sonography."

-Be flexible.
 Picking where you want to work is a great benefit of travel sonography, but being too area-specific can limit assignment selection.
 The more locations you are open to trying, the more job selection you'll have.
 Also, travelers will normally hit the road every three months or so for a new assignment and will discover that every facility is different.
 The ability to adapt to new protocols and equipment is critical.

 Franco said to remember that travel sonography jobs are different from working as full-time staff because there is a reason many facilities need extra assistance from travelers.
 For example, you could be replacing someone on medical or maternity leave, or perhaps the facility is short-staffed.
 Therefore, it's essential to go in there with the mindset that you're there to help them.

-Ask for references.
 Along with obtaining at least one registry through ARDMS, CCI, or ARRT, Walker-Shook suggests talking to your manager, supervisor, or director about serving as a reference.
 References can set your resume apart from other candidates.

-Get marketable experience.
 Having hospital sonography experience can be a plus since most travel sonography assignments are in hospital settings.
 Experience working in both adult and pediatric settings can be a significant asset for landing assignments, as well.